Gabriel-Hh/ringzer0ctf-crypt01/README.md

 Shifting by 13 decrypts the cipher text revealing "flagcEsAriscooLbutNotSECurE"!
 Shifting by 39 also reveals the same message with inversed case.

 ## 5. Post-mortem
 Now, this theory could have been verified much faster, if I hadn't decided to write the code myself.
-Libraries already implement this cipher, many online tools have it as well, and simply by ignoring the case of the characters it can be writen much more consisely.
+Libraries already implement this cipher, many online tools have it as well, and simply by ignoring the case of the characters it can be written much more consisely.
 I do believe that there is value, without constantly trying to reinvent the wheel, to implementing some things from scratch from time to time.
 I find it deepens understanding of the underlying algorithm and increases appreciation of others codes when we come across the inevitable better implementation.

 ## 6. Bonus